linode/docs/docs/guides/applications/media-servers/how-to-install-jellyfin/index.md

     ![Account Creation](jellyfin-account-creation.png)

-1. Now you'll create the directories to store your media on your Linode.
+1. Now you create the directories to store your media on your Linode.
 For example, if you want to have music and movies on your server, you would create a directory to store them by using the following command in your terminal:

         cd ~/
         sudo mkdir -p jellyfin-media/music && sudo mkdir jellyfin-media/movies